geoff-project/coi-utils/docs/guide.md

 ### Synchronization

 For now, let us only focus on the last problem: Figuring out how long exactly to wait.
-Luckily, the Python standard library module {mod}`std:threading` provides multiple primitives for cross-thread synchronization.
-In our case, we want to wait on thread A for a condition to become true, and signal such from thread B. For this, we can use a {class}`~std:threading.Condition` variable:
+Luckily, the Python standard library module {mod}`threading` provides multiple primitives for cross-thread synchronization.
+In our case, we want to wait on thread A for a condition to become true, and signal such from thread B.
+For this, we can use a {class}`~threading.Condition` variable:

 ```{code-block} python
 ---